Bonus content from the December 2009 AFI magazine column Freshwater Q&A.

 Worms eat decaying vegetable matter.
 All kinds of things can be used for food.
 You can crumble up dead leaves from the yard, add vegetable waste from the dinner table, or offer dry foods like oatmeal and chicken feed.

 Seed your culture with worms from the garden, bait store or worm farm.
 In a few weeks, you’ll have a neverending supply.

 Want to read the full story?
-Pick up the December 2009 issue of Aquarium Fish International, or subscribe to get 12 months of articles just like this.
+Pick up the December 2009 issue of Aquarium Fish International.

 Give us your opinion on